davidgriesel/03_streaming_service_database_queries/README.md

 </table>
 <br>

+### 3. Revenue and Customer Distribution by Country
-3. Total revenue by country varied from ¤68 to ¤6,628, with customer counts between 1 and 60.
+Total revenue by country varied from ¤68 to ¤6,628, with customer counts between 1 and 60.
 India led in both customer numbers and total revenue, followed closely by China, and the United States.
 <table>
 <tr>
 <td align="center" valign="top" width="100%">